oneeve8/kobble-data/content/videonarrativehowto.md

 Kobble has the versatility for sharing as much or as little as you want.

 You can choose to keep your information private, and yet still easily share parts of it by sharing Channels of information with people who are interested in your work.
-Sharing Kobble Channels with on your projects is effortless.
+Sharing Kobble Channels # is effortless.
 With Kobble, you always maintain control over your own data.

 ### Just imagine what you can do with Kobble
 You can be so much more productive when you have control over how your data is collected, created, presented, stored and shared!
-Kobble gives you mastery over all stages of your creative process and productivity: starting from the conception of your ideas; to gathering information; collaborating with others; up to the completion of your projects and sharing your finished product with others.
+Kobble gives you mastery over all stages of your creative process and productivity: starting from the conception of your ideas; to gathering information; # up to the completion of your projects and sharing your finished product with others.

 ### Kobble allows you to organize the way you want to
 Kobble allows you to create various items in a tree data format such as links, file folders, documents and slide presentations.